rameshvs/dotvim/README.md

-For example, to add the plugin vim-commentary from `https://github.com/tpope/vim-commentary`, use the following command from the command prompt:
+For example, to add the plugin vim-commentary from `https://github.com/tpope/vim-commentary`, use the following command from the command prompt after defining `addrepo` as above:

     $ addrepo tpope/vim-commentary

-Here are all the plugins included here:
+Here are all the plugins included here along with brief descriptions:

 * [vim-commentary](http://github.com/tpope/vim-commentary): makes it easier to comment stuff out
 * [vim-repeat](http://github.com/tpope/vim-repeat): enables repeating of plugin commands